gravejester/stposh/README.md

 Add PowerShell support to Sublime Text 2

+NEW!
+Added 11 themes and one dark theme template.

 Supports syntax highlighting of native PowerShell 3 cmdlets and language, as well as added cmdlets for:

 - Microsoft Failover Cluster